I3N0dWZm/I3N0dWZm.github.io/WindowsServer/Extending_AD_Attributes.md

 This takes 4 stages:
 1. Create the new item to the schemas attributes.
 2. Add the attribute to the computer class.
-3. (optional) - Add the new attribute as a extraColumns in active directory users and computers.
+3. (optional) - Add the new attribute as an extraColumns in active directory users and computers.
 4. Write some script to find the relevent information and import it into the attribute field.